Phase 1 Environmental Site Assessments in Red Deer

 -

-Potential presence of asbestos, lead paint, and PCB-containing materials identified due to the building’s age; however, further investigation was outside the project scope.
+Potential presence of asbestos, lead paint, and PCB-containing materials was identified due to the building’s age; however, further investigation was outside the project scope.

 -